 Since November 2018, the vast majority of homeowners with a mortgage have refinanced and taken advantage of lower rates.
 I've drummed this refinancing message since 2009.

-In fact, 90%+ of mortgages in America carry an interest rate of less than 5%, which is the current 30-year fixed-rate mortgage average according to Freddie Mac.
+In fact, 90%+ of mortgages in America carry an interest rate of less than 5%.
+Therefore, anybody who is worried about a housing market collapse due to higher mortgage rates shouldn't be.

 ARMs Are A Small Percentage Of Mortgages

-Finally, only about 5% of homeowners with mortgages have an adjustable-rate mortgage as we learned in a previous post.
+Only about 5% of homeowners with mortgages have an adjustable-rate mortgage as we learned in a previous post.
 Therefore, this means that 95% of homeowners with 30-year fixed and 15-year fixed mortgages are also unaffected.
-Just not the percentage of mortgages with ARMs is rapidly increasing and is now closer to 10% given the rise in mortgage rates.
+Just know the percentage of mortgages with ARMs is increasing.
+The percentage is now closer to 10% given the rise in mortgage rates.

 Number Of Mortgages By Interest Rate